Meshtastic vs MeshCore feature parity

 - Channel PSKs: AES-128 (16-byte) or AES-256 (32-byte) base64 keys, one per line; optional

-ChannelName=base64for MQTT-only channels (multiple lines per name allowed).
+ChannelName=base64orChannelName@index=base64for MQTT-only channels when your local slot differs from the topic name (multiple lines per name allowed).
 LongFast default is always tried.
 Keys from the Radio tab sync when the radio is connected; custom named keys are preserved when sync would only send the default public PSK.
 Line parsing:meshtasticChannelPskLine.ts. - MQTT-only sender id:

 meshtasticMqttIdentity.tsuses last RFmyNodeNumwhen known, else a stable virtual id for chat/MQTT publish without a radio. - Enable TLS (mqtts / wss): explicit TLS toggle via